Gilbert Cavan: Bishop and Archdeacon of Galloway

-Sometime between 1412 and 1415, probably in the latter year, the chapter of Whithorn elected Gilbert to succeed the late Elisaeus Adougan as Bishop of Galloway; but, despite travelling to the papal court in Spain, Gilbert failed to obtain papal confirmation, and the papal chaplain and auditor, Thomas de Buittle, Archdeacon of Galloway, was provided to the bishopric instead by Pope Benedict XIII on 14 June 1415.
+Sometime between 1412 and 1415, probably in the latter year, the chapter of Whithorn elected Gilbert to succeed the late Elisaeus Adougan as Bishop of Galloway; but, despite travelling to the papal court in Spain, Gilbert failed to obtain papal confirmation, and the papal chaplain and auditor, Thomas de Buittle, Archdeacon of Galloway, was provided to the bishopric instead by Antipope Benedict XIII on 14 June 1415.
 This probably occurred against the will of the Douglas family, to whom Cavan was a senior clerk.
 Perhaps in compensation, six days later (20 June) Gilbert received provision to the now vacant archdeaconry of Galloway, a position Cavan held only very shortly, for he resigned it on exchange with John Gray sometime before 20 May 1417.
 On 3 July 1415, he was given a canonry in the diocese of Moray with the prebend of Invecheclyn (i.e. Inverkeithny, Strathbogie), being permitted to retain Carnesmole.
-The Pope had earlier allowed him to retain the parish church of Carnesmole even after becoming archdeacon.
+The Antipope had earlier allowed him to retain the parish church of Carnesmole even after becoming archdeacon.
 He received the church of Kirkandrews (Purton), near Borgue in Kirkcudbrightshire.